deepika-jangid/Flutter-Learning/README.md

 This is the 1st version of my App which I have created.
 Soon will update it and make it more beautiful.

 <a href = "https://github.com/deepika-jangid/Flutter-Learning/tree/master/I%20AM%20RICH">3.
 I AM RICH APP</a><br>
-In this app we have create some thing like I AM RICH app which was created by one of the developer.
+In this app we have create some thing like I AM RICH app which was created by one of the developer named Armin Heinrich.

 <b>Note</b> : The repository is dynamic and we will keep on adding Projects further from basics to advanced.